huntergps/handbook-docs/Fuse/12 - Importing Assets.md

 To use the sketch importer, you first need to install SketchTool by Bohemian Coding.
 You can <a href="https://bohemiancoding.com/sketch/tool/">download it here</a>.

-To import a sketch document, say `MyDesign.sketch`, first copy the file into your fuse project folder.
+To import a Sketch document, say `MyDesign.sketch`, first copy the file into your fuse project folder.

 Then using a terminal type: